Sofi1410/TareaMetodologia/README.md

 allows to created methods that received a Unit in the abstract class,but we don`t know for sure witch one is.

+***Controller***
+The idea of the controller is to manage all the game so it use all the methods in IPanel and IUnit , making fluid steps in the situacions of the panel.
+For example: When you create a panel you have to add it in the list of all the panels in the game, is not a good practice to do that in the IPanel cause is not respecting the singularityy function principle.
+Thats why when you create a panel using the controller, this one adds it to the list.
+The last examples aplys for Players, Enemy Units, and all the clases in the game.

 **Logic**